eclipse-agail/agile-api-spec/README.md

 #### Types:

-`TODO: Subtypes should be added accordingly and mapped to DBus supported types`
+`@NOTE: Subtypes should be added accordingly and mapped to DBus supported types`

+- In case an `Object` or `Array` is specified a `values` field should be added to describe the content.
+- Use an `*` to indicate a complex variable (like Object and Array) has non specified return type, eg. `Object*`
+- Enum should be defined in the same document of the object using it, eventually with an unique name inside the whole specs
+- Enum should be defined as autonomous types with a field `enum` and a list of `values` with keys

 ***Primitive types:***